Chimaeras are distant relatives of sharks and have skeletons made out of cartilage

-Fishes of the deep sea are easily the most bizarre and scary-looking marine animals.
+Deep-sea creatures are easily the most bizarre and scary-looking marine creatures.
 But they are also some of the most fascinating.
 They have developed special adaptations in order to survive on tiny food supplies and in extreme pressure.
-Let’s discover a world without daylight—the world of bioluminescence—with these ten incredible deep-sea fish.
+Let’s discover a world without sunlight—the world of bioluminescence—with these ten incredible deep sea fish.

 Anglerfish